-You have the option to discuss with your study doctor not to have treatment for your HIV infection or to choose other anti-HIV drugs to treat your disease.
+You have the option to discuss with your study doctor not to have treatment or to choose other anti-HIV drugs to treat your disease.
 These medicines include commercially available medicines.
 Your study doctor will discuss appropriate alternative treatment options with you.
 You will be made aware of any new findings that become available during the course of the study that may affect your willingness to participate in this study.